 - Math Center.
 The Math Center is open each week to help any student with math homework or test preparation. - Writing Center.
 Students request appointments to get help with paper assignments, with general grammatical questions, or with any part of the writing process.
 Writing tutors are ready to meet with students at a time that works for the student.
-Our aim is to teach writing skills; we do not act as an editing service. - Supported Study.
-We typically host 6 hours each week of supported study in Brickman Hall.
+The Writing Center teaches writing skills; it does not act as an editing service. - Supported Study.
+Typically, ACE hosts six hours each week of supported study in Brickman Hall.
 This program is designed primarily for students in academic jeopardy (on warning, probation, or admitted provisionally), but is open to any student in need of academic support or a quiet place to work.
 A tutor is available to answer questions and support students in establishing a routine of study. - Science Center.
 Students seeking help with understanding their science classes or homework can attend a weekly session with an instructor in the science lab, or can set up an individual time to meet with the instructor.